 lv_erp = lv_tm * 10000.

 This works of course, and quite securely (none in right mind will ever change the definition of the amount domains in TM and ERP), but I personally prefer to use the central approach, as it makes the situation more transparent.
 A beginner looking at the statement above has little chance to figure out why the value must be multiplied with exactly ten thousand.
-While the technical explanation isn’t straightforward in the other case either, the central method gives at least a hint that the values are converted between external and internal representations.
+While the technical explanation isn’t straightforward in the other case either, the central method gives at least a hint that some sort of special handling is required.

 PS: you can see in the source code of CL_GDT_CONVERSION=>AMOUNT_INBOUND, how the currencies not maintained in TCURX are defaulted to two decimals: